-Exchange differences arising on settlement or translation
+Exchange differences arising on settlement or translation of monetary items are recognised in the Statement of Profit and Loss.

-historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
 Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
 The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in OCI or profit and loss are also recognised in OCI or the Statement of Profit and Loss, respectively).